 Evan William Plunkett

-Currently residing in Putney, Vermont, Plunkett grew up in New Jersey, Connecticut, and Texas, and completed his studies in Political Science at the University of Miami.
+Currently residing in Putney, Vermont, Plunkett grew up in New Jersey, Connecticut, Texas, and Massachusetts, and completed his studies in Political Science at the University of Miami.
 His work has appeared in numerous juried exhibitions and publications around the world and was featured on the cover of SHOTS magazine.
-Plunkett has published three monographs: Statements in Passing (2017), Landscapes (2019), and First Impressions, published in November 2023.
+Plunkett has published three monographs: Statements in Passing (2017), Landscapes (2019), and First Impressions (2023).

 A social justice and environmental advocate, he sits on the board of directors of the Doris Wilderness Foundation, Inc., an NGO dedicated to the protection of neotropical rainforest.